Tottori Sand Dunes 鳥取砂丘

 For adventurous travelers with a more flexible schedule, the Tottori Sand Dunes make a great starting point for exploring the rest of the prefecture.

 Away from the crowds and souvenir shops, amazing discoveries await in a corner of Japan rarely seen by outsiders.
-Hike the holy mountains of Mitoku or Daisen, soak in the lovely baths at Misasa Onsen, visit the quaint town of Wakasa, or explore the Yonago Mizutori Waterbird Park to see unique wildlife and learn about conservation in Japan.
+Hike the holy mountains of Mt.
+Mitoku or Mt.
+Daisen, soak in the lovely baths at Misasa Onsen, visit the quaint town of Wakasa, or explore the Yonago Mizutori Waterbird Park to see unique wildlife and learn about conservation in Japan.